th3r4ven/R4VENRansomware/README.md

 # R4VEN Ransomware
 Simple ransomware, encrypt data via assymetric AES-ECB 256 encrypt

-It is supposed to all type of files.
+It is supposed encrypt to all type of files.

 # How to run: